 Students are encouraged to try out a range of learning styles and to use those which suit them best.
-Activities include discussion, presentations and extensive use of media sources.
+Activities include discussion, presentations, and extensive use of media sources.
 Research opportunities include working with the local university on projects and presenting work to university staff.

-Some transferable skills develop as a result of studying Sociology.
+Some transferable skills develop the study of Sociology.
 They are not limited to your academic study and can be applied to other contexts such as: clear and logical thinking, and critical evaluation.
-Related careers include community worker, journalist, social researcher and personnel manager.
-300 UCAS points [equivalent to 3 B's at A level]. are generally required for studying sociology at degree level but you are strongly advised to check the university prospectus.
+Related careers include community worker, journalist, social researcher, and personnel manager

+300 UCAS points (equivalent to 3 B's at A Level) are generally required for studying sociology at degree Level but you are strongly advised to check the university prospectus.